jmcnamara/XlsxWriter/dev/docs/source/working_with_pandas.rst

-XlsxWriter and Pandas provide very little support for formatting the output data from a dataframe apart from default formatting such as the header and index cells and any cells that contain dates of datetimes.
+XlsxWriter and Pandas provide very little support for formatting the output data from a dataframe apart from default formatting such as the header and index cells and any cells that contain dates or datetimes.
 In addition it isn't possible to format any cells that already have a default format applied.

 If you require very controlled formatting of the dataframe output then you